Johnny Cool

-Johnny Cool is a 1963 American neo-noir crime film, directed by William Asher and based on the novel The Kingdom of Johnny Cool by John McPartland, which stars Henry Silva and Elizabeth Montgomery.
-Produced in part by Peter Lawford, Johnny Cool features a cast that also includes Mort Sahl, Telly Savalas, Jim Backus, Joey Bishop, and Sammy Davis Jr., who also sings the theme song.
+Johnny Cool is a 1963 American neo-noir gangster film directed and produced by William Asher, starring Henry Silva and Elizabeth Montgomery, and featuring Jim Backus, Joey Bishop, Mort Sahl, Telly Savalas, and Sammy Davis Jr..
+The plot is about a young Sicilian criminal (Silva) who is sent to the United States by an exiled American mafioso to exact revenge on his old enemies.

+Executive produced by Peter Lawford, the film was based on the 1959 pulp novel The Kingdom of Johnny Cool by John McPartland.
+The film premiered in Chicago on August 30, 1963, and released in the U.S. by United Artists on October 19.

 Plot

 Johnny Colini, an exiled American living in Rome, rescues Salvatore Giordano, a young Sicilian outlaw, from the police.
 After Giordano is groomed, polished, and renamed "Johnny Cool", Colini sends him on a mission of vengeance to the United States to assassinate the men who plotted his downfall and enforced exile.
 Johnny arrives in New York and quickly kills several of the underworld figures on Colini's list.

 Meanwhile, he picks up Darien "Dare" Guinness, a wealthy divorcée who becomes his accomplice, she is later severely beaten by the gangsters as a warning to Johnny against pursuing his vendetta.
 Soon the FBI becomes involved, and when Johnny and Dare bomb the Hollywood home of gangster Lennart Crandall, the police are able to identify Dare's car when she panics and leaves it parked on the street.
 The two had separated and planned to meet later, but Dare, abruptly realizing that Johnny is a vicious killer, tells his enemies where to find him.
 She then surrenders herself to the FBI, as Johnny is being tortured by his captors at the film's conclusion.